 There is nothing like walking the campus, seeing the Spanish moss hanging from the trees, visiting the Baughman Center (which is a beautiful non-denominational chapel), even walking by the Bat House.
 We had no desire to wait for dusk and actually watch the bats.
-But we did catch up with what she had been doing, how she liked her sorority, how classes were going and how we were doing without her home (where we still had her 14-year-old sister with us).
+But we did catch up on what she had been doing, how she liked her sorority, how classes were going and how we were doing without her home (where we still had her 14-year-old sister with us).

 And when you’re done, you and your daughter may want to indulge in a mani-pedi at Swan or Tami Nails, two of the favorites among UF students.
+There’s also a new salon, Noire The Nail Bar, located in the new Butler Plaza, that you might be tempted to try.
 For eyebrows and other waxing, many of the girls like Uni K, Brazil’s and Salon Ziba.
 Ziba also will go onsite to sororities but has their salon location for appointments.
 Be sure to remind your shopper to ask for student discounts; many stores offer one with an ID.
 Some of the salons do as well.
-As a follow-up to all this mother-daughter fun, you may want to send along our blog on student budgeting.
+As a follow-up to all this mother-daughter fun, you may want to send our blog on student budgeting.